LinkWellNodes/Documentation/blog/Build-A-Chainlink-Price-Feed-With-Flux-Aggregator/index.md

 tags: [chainlink oracle, smart contracts,  price feed, web3, blockchain, decentralized]
 ---

-## Chainlink Price Feeds: Connect your Web3 App to a Custom Flux Monitor DON

-A how-to guide for building a custom Chainlink oracle price feed that can be integrated into your Web3 application.
+## A how-to guide for building a custom Chainlink oracle price feed that can be integrated into your Web3 application.

 ![Chainlink Blog- How Price Feeds Secure DeFi](./Header.webp "Chainlink Blog- How Price Feeds Secure DeFi")